Exabyte-io/documentation/docs/tutorials/kpt-convergence.md

 <img data-gifffer="/images/ConvergeStep5.gif" />

 !!!
 Note "Future developments"
-    In the future we will split each simulation of a k-point convergence study into different data series to make the progress of each step more clear.
+    In the future we will split each iteration of the k-point convergence study into different data series to make the progress of each step more clear.
 In addition we will also separate the text output of each individual simulation into it's own tracking box.

 # Check results